Complex projective structures with maximal number of M\"obius transformations

 \subsection{Translation surfaces}

 We now turn to consider translations surfaces.
 These can be defined either as couples $(X,\omega)$ where $X$ is a Riemann surface and $\omega \in H^0(X,K),\omega \neq 0$, or as complex projective structures with change of coordinates given by translations and with branch points (corresponding to the zeroes of $\omega$); see \cite{Z} for more details.
-The problem of counting translation automorphisms of a translation surface, and of describing the geometric features of structures maximizing this number, has been considered in \cite{SPWS}, where the following definition is introduced. \begin{defin} Let $(X,\omega)$ be a translation surface.
-Denote by $\textsf{Trans}(X,\omega)$ the group of automorphisms of $X$ which are given by translations in local charts for the translation structure. \end{defin} Then the following result is obtained in \cite{SPWS}. \begin{thm}[Schlage-Puchta, Weitze-Schmith\"usen \cite{SPWS}] Let $(X,\omega)$ be a translation surface.
-Then $\#\textsf{\emph{Trans}}(X,\omega)\leq 4(g-1)$.
+The problem of counting translation automorphisms of a translation surface, and of describing the geometric features of structures maximizing this number, has been considered in \cite{SPWS}, where the following definition is introduced. \begin{definition} Let $(X,\omega)$ be a translation surface.
+Denote by $\text{Trans}(X,\omega)$ the group of automorphisms of $X$ which are given by translations in local charts for the translation structure. \end{definition} Then the following result is obtained in \cite{SPWS}. \begin{theorem}[Schlage-Puchta, Weitze-Schmith\"usen \cite{SPWS}] Let $(X,\omega)$ be a translation surface.
+Then $\#\emph{Trans}(X,\omega)$ $\leq 4(g-1)$.